tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/LessonPlan.md

 * Slack out the [Alpaca Installation Guide](../Supplemental/AlpacaMarkets_Installation-Guide.md).
 Tell students to complete the installation and verify it with a TA before the end of the next class.
 This should help catch installation issues with Alpaca outside of class time.

 * This class will focus on the fundamentals of APIs and the process of submitting APIs.
 This class is a great opportunity for students to be impressed and inspired by FinTech.
-There are a number of fun and creative FinTech APIs, such as Quandl and World of Bank, that will be used to drive student engagement.
+There are a number of fun and creative FinTech APIs, such as Quandl and World of Bank, will be used to drive student engagement.
 This lesson is the perfect opportunity to get students excited about FinTech again!

 * The first half of the lesson will include instructor demonstrations of submitting requests to different FinTech APIs using Postman.
 Each demo should be focused on showcasing FinTech APIs and getting students excited about contributing to the wealth of APIs that are already out there.
 Make sure to create accounts for these APIs: